Gabrielnero000/PBR-Playground/README.md

 This project is subdivided in sections,
 which are listed below.
 Those are in constant correction (fell free to give a feedback :D ) and new sections are added constantly.

-* [Section 0: Gallery of Experiments](https://github.com/Gabrielnero000/Computacao-Grafica#parte-2-pipeline-gr%C3%A1fico-calma-ele-n%C3%A3o-morde) - Don't know what PBR can do?
+* [Gallery: Images of Experiments](https://github.com/Gabrielnero000/PBR-Playground#gallery-images-of-experiments) - Don't know what PBR can do?
 Check this out!

 ---
-## Section 0: Gallery of Experiments
+## Secti: Gallery of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR renders.
 I hope you appreciate it!

 <p align="center">